Red Hat Software Collections Product Life Cycle

 Red Hat will support Software Collections for the Collection life cycle, after which customers are encouraged either to upgrade to a later release or continue on as self-supported without official Red Hat Support.

 Support will be provided for the most current release of each collection.
 Please follow the links below for support information for each collection, when installed to the applicable Red Hat Enterprise Linux revision:

 Scope of Coverage

-The following table details the types of software maintenance performed during each phase of the life cycle:
+The following table details the types of software maintenance performed during the life cycle:

 |Unlimited-incident technical support1||Yes|

 - Full details of support services are provided as part of the subscription agreement.

 - See the Issue Severity Classification page for security severity.